 |0901.21.0010: Certified organic|

 Navigating the world of international trade can be complicated and confusing.
-Whether or not you make the correct decision can have a real impact on your business.
+Whether you make the correct decision can have a real impact on your business.
 That’s why it’s so important to speak with a licensed customs consultant like the ones at USA Customs Clearance, powered by AFC International.